travis-ci/docs-travis-ci-com/user/languages/elixir.md

-Note that Elixir has requirements regarding the underlying Erlang OTP Release version, and it is the user's responsibility to ensure that this requirement is met.
+Note that Elixir has requirements regarding the underlying Erlang OTP Release version, and it is the user's responsibility to ensure that these requirements are met.

 This is handled by adding the `otp_release` as follows: